 In photography, we need a way to measure and compare aperture settings.
 We define aperture in terms of an f-stop, or f-number (also written as f/stop and f/number).
 The f/number is derived from the diameter of the aperture opening.

-There are lots of other f-numbers you can set on your camera in between these options too: for instance, most beginner lens start at f/3.5.
+There are lots of other f-numbers you can set on your camera in between these options too: for instance, most beginner lenses start at f/3.5.

-Sometimes your LCD screen on the camera doesn’t have a lot of room to display everything, so it might just say “f3.5” with no slash, or even just “3.5” in the aperture setting area of your screen or viewfinder.
+Also, sometimes your LCD screen on the camera doesn't have a lot of room to display everything, so it might just say "f3.5" with no slash, or even just "3.5" in the f-stop area of your screen or viewfinder.